 - Resilience in extreme weather.
 One of the primary perks of high-end fabric structures is their incredible capacity for resilience under the effects of harsh weather and extreme climates.
-Top-of-the-line fabric buildings, such as the systems Alaska Structures manufactures, can sustain high winds and heavy rain and snow loads -- even for extended periods in hazardous environments.
-The PVC fabric exterior is designed for optimal resistance to abrasion and to shed snow, and the galvanized steel framing can be further reinforced with a protective powder coating and/or electrostatic spray for added durability and lifespan.
+Top-of-the-line fabric buildings, such as the systems Alaska Structures manufactures, can sustain snow loads and high winds and heavy rain and snow loads — even for extended periods in hazardous environments.
+The thermoplastic fabric exterior is designed for optimal resistance to abrasion and to shed snow, and the galvanized steel framing can be further reinforced with a protective powder coating and/or electrostatic spray for added durability and lifespan.
 If your application doesn’t require these additional treatments, you can still expect your fabric building to withstand severe weather.

 - Meeting building codes.
 All of our fabric buildings meet the standards of International Building Codes (IBC) for safety, and can also be designed to satisfy additional area-specific building code requirements.
 If your location has mitigating circumstances that require additional safety and security precautions with your buildings and systems, a specially-designed fabric building may be a preferred, less expensive alternative to constructing a traditional building.